KhronosGroup/KTX-Software/lib/astc-encoder/README.md

 ## Repository branches

 The `main` branch is an active development branch for the compressor.
-It aims to be a stable branch, but as it is used for ongoing development expect it to have some volatility.
+It aims to be a stable branch for the latest major release series, but as it is used for ongoing development expect it to have some volatility.
+We recommend using the latest stable release tag for production development.

-The `2.x` branch is a stable branch for the 2.x release series.
-It is no longer under active development, but is a supported branch that will continue to get backported bug fixes.
+The `3.x` branch is a stable branch for the 3.x release series.
+It is no longer under active development, but is a supported branch that continues to get backported bug fixes.

-The `1.x` branch is a stable branch for the 1.x release series.
-It is no longer under active development or getting bug fixes.
+The `1.x` and `2.x` branches are stable branches for older releases.
+They are no longer under active development or getting bug fixes.

 Any other branches you might find are development branches for new features or optimizations, so might be interesting to play with but should be considered